How to Save for Your Kids’ College Years Without Bankrupting Yourself

 Do you know what it costs to go to college these days?
 If not, you should probably sit down for this.

-Whether your child is considering community college, a state school or the Ivy League, higher education is costly.
-We have more than $1.4 trillion in student loan debt to prove it.
+Whether it’s community college, a state school or the Ivy League, higher education is costly.
+Americans have more than $1.5 trillion in student loan debt to prove it.

 Try not to think about saving for your child’s college education in a silo.
 Instead, think of it alongside your other financial goals.